 A few weeks ago I got to share with you a family-favorite freezer meal, my Savory Italian Biscuit Cups!
-Today, I bring you a different twist on that same biscuit cup idea – this time, Beefy BBQ Biscuit Cups!
+Today, I bring you a different twist on that same biscuit cup idea – this time, Barbecue Beef Biscuit Cups!

 Place each biscuit half into a cup in your prepared muffin tin, and press into bottom and up sides.
 You may have to pinch the top just a little – that’s totally okay.

-You could also opt to skip the freezing and instead portion these out as part of your meal preps for the week.
+Of course, you don’t have to freeze these beefy biscuit cups.
+You could portion them, out as part of your meal preps for the week.
 They can be microwaved just fine – they won’t be as crispy, but they are still good!

 - 1 pound ground beef

 - 1/3 cup finely diced red onion (optional)

 - 1 8-count tube refrigerated biscuits, "flaky" variety

 - In skillet over medium heat, cook ground beef and onions (if using) until beef is no longer pink; remove from heat and drain excess grease.

 - Add barbecue sauce and frozen corn, and mix thoroughly.

 - Spray muffin tins with non-stick cooking spray.
 Split each biscuit in half along the flaky layers (so there is a top half and a bottom half).
 Take each half and flatten into a circle approximately 4-5 inches in diameter.